When Octavia Butler published 1993's Parable of the Sower - a sci-fi novel about California burning in 2024, following a ...

 The phrase, which gained momentum in 2020, has resurfaced, in part because it can seem like Octavia Butler was more than a fiction writer.
 By Veronica Chambers This article is also a weekly newsletter ...

 Octavia’s Bookshelf, which survived the Eaton Fire, has become a haven and a hub for mutual aid resources and support.
-Already a member?
-Sign in here.
-We rely on readers like you to fund our ...
+Nikki High, owner of Octavia's Bookshelf (all photos by and courtesy Rio ...

 Octavia Butler was often noted for being ahead of her time.
 A science fiction writer, she became the first Black woman to gain widespread acclaim in a genre that was predominantly white and male.